-- •failing to respond to a disciplinary conference and/or a hearing summons; - •failing to complete any sanction given by a hearing body or University official; - •failing to meet financial obligations incurred by the student to the University. - 17.
-Abuse of the campus discipline system.
+•failing to respond to a disciplinary conference and/or a hearing summons;

+•failing to complete any sanction given by a hearing body or University official;

+• failing to meet financial obligations incurred by the student to the University.

+17. Abuse of the campus discipline system.
 Abuse of the campus discipline system involves interfering with the disciplinary process.

-Abuse of the campus discipline system includes but is not limited to: •attempting to discourage an individual's proper participation in, or use of, the campus discipline system; •falsification, distortion, or misrepresentation of information before a hearing body; •disruption or interference with the orderly conduct of a campus disciplinary proceeding; •knowingly initiating campus discipline procedures without cause; •attempting to influence the impartiality of a member of a hearing body prior to, and/or during the course of a campus disciplinary proceeding; •harassment (verbal or physical) and/ or intimidation of a member of a hearing body prior to, during, and/or after a campus disciplinary proceeding; •influencing or attempting to influence another person to commit an abuse of the campus discipline system.
+Abuse of the campus discipline system includes but is not limited to:

+• attempting to discourage an individual's proper participation in, or use of, the campus discipline system;

+•falsification, distortion, or misrepresentation of information before a hearing body;

+• disruption or interference with the orderly conduct of a campus disciplinary proceeding;

+knowingly initiating campus discipline procedures without cause; attempting to influence the impartiality of a member of a hearing body prior to, and/or during a campus disciplinary proceeding;

+•harassment (verbal or physical) and/or intimidation of a member of a hearing body prior to, during, and/or after a campus disciplinary proceeding;

+• influencing or attempting to influence another person to commit an abuse of the campus discipline system.

+18. Disruption

-18. Disruption.
-Disturbing the peace and good order of the university and surrounding communities; •smoking in non-designated areas; •bringing a guest, to any classroom setting without the prior authorization.
+- Disturbing the peace and good order of the university and surrounding communities - bringing a guest, to any classroom setting without the prior authorization;

-- 19. Hazing.
-Hazing means any intentional, knowing, or reckless act by a person acting alone or acting with others that is directed against another when both of the following apply: - (i) The person knew or should have known that such an act endangers the physical health or safety of the other person or causes severe emotional distress. - (ii) The act was associated with pledging, being initiated into, affiliating with, participating in, holding office in, or maintaining membership in any organization.
+19. Hazing - means any intentional, knowing, or reckless act by a person acting alone or acting with others that is directed against another when both of the following apply:

-The link below provides the full definition of hazing along with specific examples: https://www.southeastern.edu/resources/policies/policy_detail/hazing.html
+(i) The person knew or should have known that such an act endangers the physical health or safety of the other person or causes severe emotional distress.

+(ii) The act was associated with pledging, being initiated into, affiliating with, participating in, holding office in, or maintaining membership in any organization.